-The Cancer Immunotherapy Program at Norris Cotton Cancer Center is located at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
-Mary Jo Turk, PhD and Kenneth R. Meehan, MD are the leaders of this program, which is one of six foundational research programs at the Norris Cotton Cancer Center.
-The twenty-five members of Cancer Immunotherapy come from five departments across the Geisel School of Medicine, the Dartmouth-Hitchcock Medical Center, and the Thayer School of Engineering at Dartmouth College.
+The Cancer Immunotherapy Program at Dartmouth Cancer Center is located at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire.
+Mary Jo Turk, PhD and Kenneth R. Meehan, MD are the leaders of this program, which is one of six foundational research programs at the Dartmouth Cancer Center.
+The twenty-five members of Cancer Immunotherapy come from five departments across the Geisel School of Medicine, the Dartmouth Hitchcock Medical Center, and the Thayer School of Engineering at Dartmouth College.

 The program's members meet monthly to exchange ideas and research updates.
 On an annual basis, Cancer Immunotherapy gathers for a retreat specific to immunology.
 As appropriate, program members plan topical meetings to address particular issues in great depth.
 The lively Dartmouth campus provides many other opportunities for scientific involvement and members from Cancer Immunotherapy are regular participants in both the Microbiology & Immunology, and Immunology Seminar Series.
 Similarly, symposia are organized, such as the Annual Dartmouth Immunology & Immunotherapy Symposium.